jmight/hangular/README.md

 ```

 #### Add Engines
 We tell Heroku what version of node and npm to use by adding an ```"engines"``` field.
-Hangular grabs the current versions of both from the current operating system.
+Hangular grabs the version numbers from your current operating system.
 ```javascript
 "engines": {
   "node": "...",